(480) 689-5167

 1. Time Your Purchase Strategically

-• Spring (March-April): Best overall value — moderate demand, full contractor availability, manufacturer promotions
+• Spring (March-April): Often the best overall value — moderate demand, full contractor availability, and manufacturer promotions tend to line up during this window.

 4. Right-Size Your System